Enveloppe/obsidian-enveloppe/README.md

 	---
 	```
 5. Now, run the command to publish: `Upload single current active note`
-6. If everything is good, a PR will be created on your repository and will be automatically merged (this can be disabled if desired!).
+6. If everything is good, a PR will be created in your repository and will be automatically merged (this can be disabled if desired!).

 That's it!
 However, there are many options that a simple README cannot cover, so please refer to the documentation for more information. 💕.